Costa Rica vacations

 • Access to conservation lands and hiking trails on our 2,000 acre Pacuare River Conservation Area.

 • Transportation shuttles to other locations: La Fortuna, Puerto Viejo, Siquirres, or Turrialba.
-These are available separately if desired when you book your reservation.
+These are available separately if desired, just let us know when you book your reservation.

-• Gratuities for lodge staff: A 10% gratuity is already included in your package price for meals.
+• Additional gratuities for lodge staff: A 10% gratuity is already included in your package price for meals.
 Additional gratuities for lodge staff are always appreciated, but not required.
 All lodge tips are shared across all lodge staff.
+See our helpful Tipping Information here.

-• Additional beverages and food are available outside of standard meal times, at a la carte costs.
+• Additional food beyond the single serving of entrees and desserts per person, are available at a la carte costs.

 • Small day pack